How the 2018 Farm Bill Could Affect the Hemp CBD Oil Industry

 Hemp will now be treated just like any other crop in the United States, bringing about a slew of possibilities for the future of the hemp and CBD industry.
 For one thing, hemp has a massive variety of potential uses including textiles such as clothes, shoes, bags, socks, carpeting, canvas, industrial products, ethanol and biofuel, paper products, building material, foods, soap, shampoo, cosmetics, solvents, ink, and more.
 Not only does it offer a wide range of uses, it’s a far better alternative for the planet and is easier, cheaper, and faster to grow than many other crops.
 Due to the profitability of this industry, the legalization of hemp in the 2018 Farm Bill will likely have great economic benefits for everyone involved.

 The future of CBD, on the other hand, is harder to predict.
 CBD consumption has grown tremendously over the past decade and is commonly used in food, drinks, lotions, salves, creams, pills, and oils to help alleviate pain, reduce inflammation in the body, and even plays a role in fighting cancer.

 Even though the 2018 Farm Bill makes it legal to produce, sell, and possess CBD, the restrictions from the U.S. Food and Drug Administration make things more complicated.
 Since it falls into a gray area, being derived from both the hemp and marijuana plants and is difficult to distinguish, the FDA still technically considers it a drug.
-However, due to the massive positive medicinal value of CBD treatments and certain diseases—such as Epidiolex, a newly cleared CBD treatment for epilepsy—the future of CBD looks promising.
+However, due to the massive positive medicinal value of CBD helps and certain diseases—such as Epidiolex, a newly cleared CBD help for epilepsy—the future of CBD looks promising.
 As long as farmers can ensure that the THC content remains within federal standards, hemp derived CBD will continue to grow in prosperity throughout the United States.